praymond14/documentation/docs/setup/file-uploads.md

 <script src="https://ucarecdn.com/libs/widget/3.x/uploadcare.full.min.js"></script>
 ```

-Add an input of type `hidden`, set its role to `uploadcare-uploader`, add your Uploadcare public key as
+Add an input of type ``, set its role to `uploadcare-uploader`, add your Uploadcare public key as
 the `data-public-key` attribute.

 ```html